-Tel Aviv is not famous for its markets, but actually, it has some nice markets.
-You can read here about typical Israeli food.
+Tel Aviv is not famous for its markets, but actually, it has some really good markets.

 on the map.

 The market was established by Jews who fled from Russia after the October revolution in 1917.
 Today it is the biggest market of Tel Aviv area.

 It is mainly a food market but also has stalls with the cheap chines clothes and toys you always wanted.